skovranek/dojango/README.md

 It is a [Python](https://www.python.org/) [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) [web app](https://en.wikipedia.org/wiki/Web_application) built with the [Django](https://www.djangoproject.com/) framework, hosted on [Heroku](https://www.heroku.com/home) with a [PostgreSQL](https://www.postgresql.org/) database.

 ## Features
-DoJango's features and how to use them are explained on its' site:
+DoJango's features and how to use them are explained on its site:
 [Introduction](https://dojango-2bea5c2d6d6c.herokuapp.com/introduction)

 -- Todos etc
+-- other stuff
+-- more stuff
+-- stuff

 ## Download/Install
 1) Fork this repo, then clone your forked repo on your local machine: [GitHub Fork A Repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)